 Here are some points about how I put this together:

 - The blog should save time and distress – only “real” Keratoconus information will be here – no “revolutionary” treatments designed for the profit of the eye center.

 - The blog should be skimmable.
 You should get 80% of what you need to know in 20% of the time.
 If you want to dig deeper, I’ll provide links, etc.

 - The blog should be easy to read with low vision.
 I’ll use largish, simple layouts compatible with reduced vision.

 - It should work on mobile phones.
 Many will be looking at this site on the go, and that experience should be satisfying.

 Comments and Contributions

 I will link to good information, but not to sites created strictly for marketing.
-I will not post psuedoscientific, alternative and unproven treatments on this site.
+I will not post pseudoscientific, alternative and unproven treatments on this site.
 These are almost always motivated by profit, ignorance or both.
-If I cannot find reason to believe the information I’m posting has been somewhat vetted, it won’t go online.
+If I cannot find a reason to believe the information I’m posting has been somewhat vetted, it won’t go online.